-Subject to Policy and Finance Committee approval in September, the intention to recruit two street wardens who would have powers to impose fixed penalty notices for anyone caught littering or allowing dog fouling, along with the introduction of maximum possible penalties for culprits
+Recruit four community protection officers who have powers to impose fixed penalty notices for anyone caught littering or allowing dog fouling, along with the introduction of maximum possible penalties for culprits

 Respond to the eyesore of fly-posting where unauthorised advertising signs are attached to railings and street furniture, blighting out town centres

 Send out an information pack to parish and town councils, encouraging local communities to organise their own litter-picks with council equipment and support as well as providing help in dealing with other aspects of the cleaner, safer and greener agenda